krypt0k1/CryptographyProjects/README.md

 # Methods

-# open_session()
-  Opens a session with the nCipher nShield HSM.

-  Returns: A pkcs11.Session object representing the open session.

-# close_session()
-   Closes the currently active HSM session.

 # encrypt(args)

    Encrypts the data specified by the input_path using the key labeled key_label and writes the encrypted data to output_path.